aserdega/convlstmgru/README.md

 ## How to Use
 The `ConvLSTM` and `ConvGRU` modules are inherited from `torch.nn.Module`.

-The ConvLSTM and ConvGRU allow using any number of layers.
-In this case, it can be specified the hidden dimension (that is, the number of channels) and the kernel size of each layer.
-In the case more layers are present but a single value is provided, this is replicated for all the layers.
-For example, in the following snippet each of the three layers has a different hidden dimension but the same kernel size.
+ConvLSTM and ConvGRU wrappers allow using arbitrary number of layers.
+You can specify size of hidden dimension (number of channels) and the kernel size for each layer.
+In case of multiple layers and single kernel size it is being replicated for all the layers.
+For example, in the following snippet each of the three layers has same kernel size for each layer.

-Short code snippet of usage
+Short usage expample:
 ```
 conv_lstm_encoder = ConvLSTM(
                    input_size=(hidden_spt,hidden_spt),